 7. Have a preferred food at each meal

 A preferred food is something your kid likes and consistently eats well, this is the kind of food you can count on.
 Some kids only have a few foods they consistently like.
 If that is the case, then you may want to broaden what you consider preferred to also include foods they eat at least some of the time.
 When you give your child a meal, have at least one food on the plate you know they like.
 This frees you up to give some other foods that may be non-preferred or new because you know that at a minimum there is something they will actually ingest.
 This principal goes hand in hand with principal 6, and should make you feel more comfortable about not resorting to short order cooking.

 Okay, let me give you a more concrete example:

 This site is full of more strategies and in many of the posts I re-visit and expand on some of these same principals because I really do feel like they are the foundation to good eating habits.
-To see all of the posts in their entirety and organized by topic click here or check out my Article Index in the top menu.
+To see all of the posts in organized by topic click here or check out my Article Index in the top menu.

 Getting Your “Picky” Eater to Explore New Foods